Heavy fighting rages near main Gaza hospital and people trapped inside say they cannot flee

 The president of Doctors Without Borders International, Christos Christou, told CBS’ “Face the Nation” it would take weeks to evacuate the patients.

-World Health Organization Director-General Tedros Adhanom Ghebreyesus said on the X social media platform that Shifa has been without water three days and “is not functioning as a hospital anymore.”
+World Health Organization Director-General Tedros Adhanom Ghebreyesus said on the social media platform X that Shifa has been without water for three days and “is not functioning as a hospital anymore.”
 Several humanitarian groups told The Associated Press they weren’t able to reach the hospital Sunday.

 The Palestinian Red Crescent rescue service said another Gaza City hospital, Al-Quds, is “no longer operational” because it was out of fuel with 6,000 people trapped there.
 Gaza’s sole power plant shut down a month ago, and Israel has barred fuel imports to prevent Hamas from using them.